mintcreative/openMampHtdocsiTerm/README.md

 openMampHtdocsiTerm
 ===================

-A simple AppleScript to open iTerm in the /Applications/MAMP/htdocs folder
+A simple AppleScript to open iTerm in the /Applications/MAMP/htdocs folder from the Interactive Team at Mint Creative

 How to build the Application
 =====================================